Generic Dynamics of Mean Curvature Flows with Asymptotically Conical Singularities: Introduction

 and shrinkers as the critical points of $F$.
 So it is natural to anticipate that generic RMCF avoids those shrinkers that are saddles in the second variation, modulo translations and dilations.
 In \cite{CMP}, Colding-Minicozzi-Pedersen proposed the conjecture that one can perturb the initial data of an MCF so that the MCF will only encounter singularities modeled by generic self-shrinkers (c.f. \cite[Conjecture 8.2]{CMP}).
-Since Euclidean rigid motion does not change the MCF essentially, in \cite{CM1} Colding-Minicozzi also introduced the entropy to modulo the translations and dilations.
+Since Euclidean rigid motion does not change the MCF essentially, in \cite{CM1} Colding-Minicozzi also introduced the entropy modulo the translations and dilations.
 In \cite{SX}, we made progress to Colding-Minicozzi's dynamical program.
-We studied the initial perturbation of a MCF whose first singularity is modeled by a closed embedded self-shrinker.
+We studied the initial perturbation of an MCF whose first singularity is modeled by a closed embedded self-shrinker.

 In this paper, we make further progress to Colding-Minicozzi's program.
-We study the initial perturbation of MCF whose first singularity is unique and modeled by an asymptotic conical self-shrinker.
-A self-shrinker $\Sigma$ is called \emph{asymptotically conical} if after blowing down it converges to a cone.
+We study the initial perturbation of MCFs whose first singularity is unique and modeled by an asymptotic conical self-shrinker.
+A self-shrinker $\Sigma$ is called \emph{asymptotically conical} if it converges to a cone after blowing down.
 More precisely, $\tau^{-1}\Sigma$ converges to a cone $\Gamma$ smoothly on any compact subset of $\R^{n+1}\backslash\{0\}$ as $\tau\to\infty$.
 We make the following standing assumption throughout the paper if not otherwise mentioned.